Our Characteristics

 Trustworthiness and Accountability

-The investments of hundreds of individual donors and local congregations account for approximately 15% of each student’s total cost of education, thereby helping keep tuition costs comparatively low.
+The investments of individual supporters and local congregations account for approximately 15% of the seminary’s annual budget, which helps to reduce overall tuition costs.
 Western’s careful stewardship of these gifts conforms to the guidelines of the Evangelical Council for Financial Accountability.
-The Seminary has been a member of ECFA since 1983.
-The various third party approvals listed below (cf. Accreditation, Approvals and Affiliations) further demonstrate the school’s commitment to educational best practices and compliance with quality control standards.
+The seminary has been a member of ECFA since 1983.
+The various third-party approvals listed below (cf. Accreditation, Approvals, and Affiliations) further demonstrate the school’s commitment to educational best practices and compliance with quality control standards.